sharetribe/flex-docs/src/docs/concepts-extended-data/listing-extended-data/index.md

 ---
 title: Listing extended data
 slug: listing-extended-data
-updated: 2022-09-29
+updated: 2023-10-24
 category: concepts-extended-data
 ingress:
-  Listing extended data allows you to use the powerful search engine in Flex, as well as customise your listing information.
+  Listing extended data allows you to use the powerful search engine in Sharetribe, as well as customise your listing information.
 published: true
 ---